 There are many benefits to having ear surgery, including cosmetic, form and function.
 The psychological benefit following ear surgery can often surpass a patients’ expectation.
 Our cosmetic surgeons at Park Meadows Cosmetic Surgery would love to meet with you to answer other questions you may have and further explain the procedure in a consultation.
 A consultation will allow you to make an informed decision if this procedure is right for you.

 At Park Meadows Cosmetic Surgery, you will have your surgical procedure performed in one of the only dedicated cosmetic surgery centers in Colorado that is both fully state licensed and The Joint Commission Accredited.
 We are proud to care for your anesthesia needs with one of our board certified anesthesiologists from South Denver Anesthesia.
 Our board-certified anesthesiologists will be with you from beginning to end insuring your comfort during the surgical procedure.
 Anesthesia choices include intravenous sedation and general anesthesia.
 Your doctor and anesthesiologist will recommend the best choice for you.

 All Surgery Carries Some Uncertainty & Risk

 Ear surgery is relatively straightforward.
 But as with any operation, there are risks associated with surgery and specific complications associated with this procedure.

 To learn more about ear repair surgery, contact our board certified plastic surgeons at Park Meadows Cosmetic Surgery in Lone Tree serving Denver and all of Colorado.
-You can schedule a free cosmetic consultation by calling (720) 457-4471 to take a tour of our state-of-the-art facility.
+You can schedule a free cosmetic consultation at 303-706-1100 to take a tour of our state-of-the-art facility.